MicrosoftDocs/customer-insights/ci-docs/enrichment-hub.md

 Go to **Data** > **Enrichment** to work with enrichment options.

-You need to have Contributor or Administrator permissions to create or edit enrichments.
-For more information, see [Permissions](permissions.md).
+You need to have Contributor or Administrator [permissions](permissions.md) to create or edit enrichments.

 On the **Discover** tab, you'll find all supported enrichment options.